HOME

 Suma Baby - Oil onCanvas - 16" x 20"

 An oil on canvas portrait of one of the first Sumatran tiger cubs born in the UK.
 I was lucky enough to meet and photograph him and his sibling at the time at The Kent Wildlife Heritage Foundation for endangered species.
-Because they are so critically endangered in the wild, this is a very important baby and they featured on the BBC's One Show at that time.
-This painting now has a permanent home in the mid West in the US.
+Because they are so critically endangered in the wild, this is a very important baby and they featured on the BBC's One Show at thattime.
+This painting now has a permanent home in the US.

 I have a passion for all animals and the natural world.
 Most of these paintings are done from my own photographs or sketches of the animals, including the Big Cats.
-There is a story and experience of some kind which goes with each and that creates an energy I feel is hard to get from working only in the studio or from online references.
-You can see more photos , close-ups and in situ views of several in my Etsy Shop - The Magic Paintbox - link below.
-You can also email me if you would like to find out more about any available ones or discuss a personal commission [email protected]
+There is a story and experience of some kind which goes with each and this creates an energy I feel is hard to get from working only in the studio or from online references.
+You can see more photos , close-ups and in situ views of available work in my Etsy Shop - The Magic Paintbox - link below.
+You can also email me if you would like to find out more about any for licensing, prints or to discuss a personal commission [email protected]

 An Oil Portrait of a beautiful Arabian, based on the Champion Stallion, El Nabila b, who I had the great honor of meeting a few years ago at his then home in California!
 I have concentrated on the sculptural elegance and strength of form and used a limited and muted palette which complements his power and grace.